 Even if you didn't live in your home for all of the time that you owned it, you may still be entitled to the full amount of Private Residence Relief.

 You may still get the full relief even if you didn't live in your home all of the time that you owned it.
-The final 36 months (three years) that you own it will be treated as if you lived there, even if you didn't.
+The final 3 years (36 months) that you own it will be treated as if you lived there, even if you didn't.
 The property must have been your only or main home at some time during the time that you owned it.

 You'll still get the full relief if you couldn't live in your home because you were employed and either: